Sandesh-Huli/rag-yt-chatbot/README.md

 # YouTube Chatbot with Agentic RAG

 This project is an **agentic Retrieval-Augmented Generation (RAG) chatbot** for YouTube videos.
 It fetches video transcripts, semantically chunks and embeds them, stores them in a vector database, and uses a Large Language Model (LLM) to answer questions, summarize, or translate content—letting the LLM decide which action to take.
+**Now, chat history is also used for context and semantic retrieval, and all chatbot logic is handled in a single agent graph file.**

 ---